activeloopai/deeplake/gradient_health/readme.md

 dataset_generation.py contains the transform code that we adapted to hub format from the tfds code provided

 model_training folder consists largely of the code from the repo https://github.com/brucechou1983/CheXNet-Keras adapted to use Hub.
-Only train.py and confi.ini should be relevant.
+Only train.py and confi.ini should be relevant. run train.py from the inner director ie. gradient_health/model_training as it relies on a files relative path and running it from outside might lead to "AttributeError: 'NoneType' object has no attribute 'split'"